 For the past twenty-one years I have used the Toshiba/NSTA ExploraVision collaboration model in structuring our school’s Extracurricular Research and Development Teams.
 The ExploraVision model encourages my students to take ownership in knowledge they’ve acquired and collaboratively apply that knowledge, combined with their creativity, to solve real world problems.

-I currently coach five to eight student research and development teams, comprised of two to four students, each year.
-Over the past eighteen years, eight teams have placed first in the grade 10-12 division regional competition.
+I currently coach eight to twelve student research and development teams, comprised of two to four students, each year.
+Over the past twenty-one years, ten teams have placed first in the grade 10-12 division regional competition.
 Our region consists of nine states and Canada.
-Of those seven teams, four have gone on to win the Toshiba/NSTA ExploraVision grade 10-12 competition (1997, 1998, 2009, 2010) and one placed second in the final round of the competition (1999).
-Uni High has the best record of any school in this competition with students earning $160,000 over that time.
+Of those ten teams, five have gone on to win the Toshiba/NSTA ExploraVision grade 10-12 competition (1996, 1997, 2009, 2010, and 2016) and one placed second in the final round of the competition (1998).
+Uni High has the best record of any school in this competition with students earning $200,000 over that time.

 Toshiba/NSTA ExploraVision competition requires groups of two to four students to collaborate in the development of a future technology prototype, research background regarding the current technologies incorporated, discuss technological strides required for their proposed technology to become a reality, assess the potential positive and negative societal impacts of their technology, and develop a set of five storyboards for presentation of that technology.

 Students research the issue, current technologies associated with that issue, historical background behind those technologies, develop a collective vision of how the issue can be addressed within the next twenty years, and assemble that vision into a single overview document with five storyboards that they will incorporate into a website should they move to the final round.